ncjaz/datalens/src/review_and_plan/project_db_and_persistence.md

 ### plugin_meta (core-owned, plugin-managed rows)

-To allow app developers to track plugin persistence evolution (and allow plugins to migrate their own tables), we will add a core-owned table:
+To allow app developers to track plugin persistence evolution (and allow plugins to migrate their own tables), we add a core-owned table:

 - `plugin_meta(plugin_id TEXT PRIMARY KEY, plugin_version TEXT, schema_version INTEGER, updated_at TEXT)`

+Status: implemented (core schema v2).

 Rules:

 - The core app may create/migrate the `plugin_meta` table itself (table ownership).
-- The core app must never write plugin rows (row ownership belongs to the plugin).
+- The core app must never write plugin rows on its own (row ownership belongs to the plugin).
 - Each plugin updates only its own row (`plugin_id`) as part of its own migration flow once a project is open.